sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 <code-example header="src/app/products/product.service.ts (HttpClient)" path="getting-started/src/app/products/product.service.ts" linenums="false" region="httpclient-inject">
 </code-example>

-9. Update the `getAll()` method to pipe the results of the `HttpClient.get()` method into the map function to return the products.
+9. Update the `getAll()` method to pipe the results of the `HttpClient#get()` method into the map function to return the products.

 <code-example header="src/app/products/product.service.ts (Http.get)" path="getting-started/src/app/products/product.service.ts" linenums="false" region="httpclient-get-all">
 </code-example>

-The `HttpClient.get` method returns an observable of the external request made to fetch the `products`.
+The `HttpClient#get()` method returns an observable of the external request made to fetch the `products`.
 This observable will not execute until the method is subscribed to.
 The `products.json` is just an object with a `products` property.
 The `{ products: Product[] }` provides type information about the observable stream being returned from the request.
 The `map` operator is a function that is called with the results from the request, which then transforms the data into a new observable array of the products.

-10. Remove the `Observable` and `of` imports from the RxJS library, and the data property in the ProductService.
+10. Remove the `Observable` and `of` imports from the RxJS library, and the data property in the `ProductService`.

 ### Display product details